netdata/netdata/docs/quickstart/single-node.md

 Once you understand configuration, and are certain Netdata is collecting all the important metrics from your node, try out some of Netdata's other visualization and health monitoring features:

--   [Build new dashboards](/docs/visualize/create-dashboards.md) to put disparate-but-relevant metrics onto a single interface.
+-   [Build new dashboards](/docs/visualize/create-dashboards.md) to put disparate but relevant metrics onto a single interface.
 -   [Create new alarms](/docs/monitor/configure-alarms.md), or tweak some of the pre-configured alarms, to stay on top of anomalies.